mylittleriver/mylittleriver.github.io/_pages/about.md

 - multimodal understanding and learning
 - interpretability of deep learning models

-<span style="color:red;">I am actively seeking research collaborations.</span>  If you are interested in potential collaborations or have related interests, feel free to email me.
+If you are interested in potential collaborations or have related interests, feel free to email me.

 **Email:** [shujun dot xia at columbia dot edu](mailto:shujun.xia@columbia.edu)